ChelseaRolland/ChelseaRolland/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Full-Stack web app YumRando with my teammates!
+- 🔭 I’m currently working on Intro to Python courses!
-- 🌱 I’m currently learning SpringBoot and Thymeleaf
+- 🌱 I’m currently learning Python
 - 💬 Ask me about projects I am currently working on
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/chelsea-rolland/ "Linkedin")
 - 😄 Pronouns: She/Her